Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     |.header | video/mp4 |
     |.key | to be defined |
    </pre>

    ### DNS lookups ###{#DASH_Ingest_DNS_Lookups}
-     1. The publishing entity MUST perform a fresh DNS lookup of the receiving origin hostname prior to publishing any manifest or segment at the start of a new streaming session
+     1. The ingest source MUST perform a fresh DNS lookup of the receiving entity hostname prior to ingesting any manifest or media object at the start live stream event
-     2. The publishing entity MUST honor DNS Time To Live values when re-connecting, for any reason, to the receiving entity.
+     2. The publishing entity MUST honor DNS Time To live values when re-connecting, for any reason, to the [=receiving entity=].
-     3. For services in which ingest servers are dynamically alloacted based upon DNS resolution, it is recommended that short TTL values are chosen in order to allow publishers to fail over to new ingest servers if warranted under a failure scenario.
+     3. For services in which ingest sources are dynamically allocated based upon DNS resolution, it is recommended that short TTL values are chosen in order to allow ingest sources to fail over to new ingest servers if warranted under a failure scenario.

-   ### Publisher identification ###{#DASH_Ingest_Publisher_Identification}
+   ### Ingest source identification ###{#DASH_Ingest_Publisher_Identification}
-     1. The publisher MUST include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all posts.
+     1. The ingest source MUST include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all post messages.

    ### Common Failure behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}
-   The following items define the behavior of a publisher when encountering certain conditions.
+       The following items define the behavior of an ingest source when encountering certain conditions.

-       1. When the publisher receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the feceiving origin, it MUST
+      1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the [=receiving entity=], it MUST

-       2. Manifest-like objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.
+                   a.
+For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.
-       3. Non-manifest objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading until n seconds, where n is the segment duration.
-After it reaches the segment duration value, drop the current data and continue with the next segment data.
-To maintain continuity of the DVR time-line, SHOULD continue to upload the missing segment as a lower priority.
-Once a segment is successfully uploaded with n, update the stream manifest with an discontinuity marker appropriate for the protocol format at hand.
+                   b.
+For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
+			After it reaches the media object duration value, drop the current data and continue with the next media   object.
+			To maintain continuity of the DVR time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
+Once a media object is successfully uploaded, update the corresponding manifest object
+			with an discontinuity marker appropriate for the protocol format at hand.

-       4. HTTP 403 or 400 errors
+       2. HTTP 403 or 400 errors
-        2.1 For all objects (manifest and non-manifest), do not retry.
-The publisher MUST stop publishing and display or log a fatal error condition.
+        a For all objects (manifest and non-manifest), do not retry.
+		  The ingest source MUST stop ingesting objects and provide a log or fatal error condition.

    ## HLS specific requirements ##{#HLS_Ingest_specific_requirements}